jack5github/ulauncher-steam/docs/cache-schema.md

 - ID (string) - The URL of the navigation item, or a string identifier for a special navigation item.
 If the URL begins with "steam://" or "https://", the protocol is shortened to "s:" and "w:" respectively.
 This identifier is used when retrieving icons from `/images/navs/<id>.jpg`, though the app or friend IDs are replaced with `%a` or `%f` respectively, and all special characters except `%` are replaced with `-` for the icon path. ❌
 - `launched` (integer) - A timestamp of the last time the application was launched through uLauncher. ❌

+## `updated`

+A dictionary of the last times the cache was updated as it relates to individual functions of the extension.

+- `files` (integer) - The timestamp of the last time the cache was updated from files on disk. ❌
+- `steamApi` (integer) - The timestamp of the last time the cache was updated from the Steam API. ❌